jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 ## Approach #2: overflow exploitation

 The buffer overflow theoretically allows a user on a misconfigured system to alter the program flow.
-My assumption here is that Address Space Layout Randomization (ASLR) is turned off, which negates the protection provided the binary's Position Independent Executable (PIE) flag being set.

 By hooking the debugger we can see that the program flow is interrupted by the segmentation fault, leaving the instruction pointer at the return statement of the AskQuestion function:

 ### Turning off ASLR

-I did attempt to exploit the buffer overflow without turning off ASLR, but was unable to find a way to do so.
-I couldn't find a way to ret2plt or ret2libc (not that I'm skilled at doing so) on account of this assembly being Position Independent, thereby randomizing the location of .bss, .plt & .got sections of the assembly.
+I did attempt to exploit the buffer overflow without turning off ASLR using ret2plt or ret2libc (not that I'm skilled at doing so), however I was not able to do so.
+I think this is on account of this assembly being Position Independent, thereby randomizing the location of .bss, .plt & .got sections of the assembly.

-The closest I got was realising that I could 'workaround' ASLR by reading the processes maps file (in /proc/{pid}/maps) to determine the memory location of the binary itself.
+The closest I got was realising that I could 'bruteforce' ASLR by reducing the potential places in memory to look for the ShowFlag function.

-For now though, to check that ASLR is off use
+For now though, to show the basic technique, I'll turn ASLR off:
 ```
 cat /proc/sys/kernel/randomize_va_space
 ```